gonmmarques/docker-cat-gif-of-the-day/README.md

 - Update to Flask 1.1.2
 - Clean up index.html a bit
 - Change gif from BuzFeed (no longer available) to selected funny cat Giphys

+## License

+docker-cat-gif-of-the-day is free software distributed under the terms of the [MIT license](http://opensource.org/licenses/mit-license.html).